 This course is designed to prepare teachers to work effectively in today’s inclusive classrooms.
 The course includes a consideration of a wide variety of diversity, including diversity of ability; racial, cultural and ethnic diversity; linguistic diversity; and socio-economic diversity.
 An emphasis is placed on both cultural sensitivity and a solid knowledge base in historical and legal factors as being important in creating respectful learning environments.

-SEM III: This section, taken during graduate students’ third summer in the program, provides an opportunity for students to explore various roles of the teacher-leader and to consider opportunities for leadership in their school, community, and the profession.
-Students will develop an action project to take with them and carry out in their school or professional community after they graduate.
+Seminar III: This section, taken during graduate students’ third summer in the program, provides an opportunity for students to explore various roles of the teacher-leader and to consider opportunities for leadership in their school, community and the profession.
+Students will develop an action project to take with them and carry out in the school or professional community after they graduate.
+(Summer)

 Designed to provide graduate students with the historical and legal foundations, the key issues and trends, and the guiding policies of education of gifted students.
 They will examine the role of families, communities, and the educational environment in supporting the development and education of individuals with academic and/or intellectual gifts.